-Accounting for Change in Diverse Societies is a new publication series from the Global Centre for Pluralism focussed on six world regions.
+Accounting for Change in Diverse Societies is a new publication series from the Global Centre for Pluralism focused on six world regions.
 Each “change case” examines a specific moment when a county altered its approach to diversity, either expanding or eroding the foundations of inclusive citizenship.
 The series also features thematic overviews by leading global scholars.
 The series aims to build global understanding of the sources of inclusion and exclusion in diverse societies and the pathways to pluralism.
 This work was carried out with the aid of a grant from the International Development Research Centre, based in Ottawa, Canada.
 Read the papers at the links below.

 The views expressed herein do not necessarily represent those of IDRC or its Board of Governors.
 This analysis was commissioned by the Global Centre for Pluralism to generate global dialogue about the drivers of pluralism.
 The specific views expressed herein are those of the author.